High Confidence Level Inference is Almost Free using Parallel Stochastic Optimization: Experiment

 where $\epsilon_{i}$ follows $\mathcal{N}(0,1)$ independently.
 The corresponding loss function is $f(x,\xi_i )=(a_i^T x-b_i)^2/2$.
 In the logistic regression model, $b_i \in \{0,1\}$ is generated from a Bernoulli distribution, where

 and the loss function is logit loss as $f(x,\xi_i)=(1-b_i)a_i^Tx+\log (1+\exp (-a^T_ix))$.
 We employ ASGD for our parallel method, with $\beta=0.505$, and $\eta=0.5$, consistent with the settings used in \cite{lee2022fast,zhu2023online}.
-We consider the case of marginal inference of coordinates, that is the vector $\upsilon$ in linear functional is chosen as the canonical basis.
+We consider the case of marginal inference of coordinates, that is, the vector $\upsilon$ in the linear functional is chosen as the canonical basis.
 To analyze the empirical performance, we record the coverage of the constructed confidence intervals, the relative error of coverage $\Delta_{\alpha}$ as defined in \eqref{ratiodiff}, the length of the confidence intervals, and the running time.
-All reported results are the average of 10000 independent trials.

-{\bf Choice of K.} We first examine the effect of $K$.
+{\bf Choice of $K$.} We first examine the effect of $K$.
 We construct $99\%$ confidence intervals ($\alpha = 0.01$) with a total sample size of $60000$ ($N = nK = 60000$) for linear regression, and with a total sample size of $200000$ ($N = nK = 200000$) for logistic regression.
-From Figure \ref{fig:compare_K}, we observe that a small $K$ may decrease the bias of coverage in some challenging scenarios, such as logistic regression with $d = 20$.
-On the other side, it will result in longer confidence intervals.
-However, when $K$ falls within a reasonable range, say between $2$ to $11$, the results appear satisfactory and are not overly sensitive to the choice of $K$.
-In the following simulation results, we will use $K = 6$.
+Regarding coverage, a small $K$ can reduce coverage bias.
+As shown in Figure~\ref{fig:compare_K}, while the choice of $K$ is relatively insensitive in simple estimation problems (e.g., linear regression), its impact becomes significant in challenging scenarios.
+For example, in logistic regression, the sensitivity to $K$ is much more pronounced when $d = 20$ compared to $d = 5$.
+As $d$ increases, a larger per-machine sample size $n$ is typically required for the Gaussian approximation to hold; consequently, a smaller $K$ is preferred to ensure that each machine has sufficient data for valid $t$-inference.
+Regarding interval length, the results are consistent with our previous discussion: a larger $K$ results in shorter confidence intervals, but the marginal gain decreases rapidly as $K$ increases.
+Overall, when $K$ falls within a reasonable range (e.g., between 3 and 8), the results appear satisfactory and are not overly sensitive to the specific choice.
+Based on this, we use $K = 6$ for the following simulation results.